Characterizations of standard derived equivalences of diagrams of dg categories and their gluings: Derived equivalences of Grothendieck constructions

 The following is our second main result in this paper.

 \begin{thm} Let $X, X' \in \Colax(I, \kdgCat)$.
-Assume that $X'$ is standardly derived equivalent to $X$, or equivalently, there exists a quasi-equivalence from $X'$ to a tilting colax functor $\calT$ for $X$ (cf.\ Theorem \ref{thm:characterization}).
-Then $\Gr(X')$ is derived equivalent to $\Gr(X)$. \end{thm}
+Assume that $X$ is $\k$-flat.
+If there exist a tilting colax functor $T$ for $X$ and a quasi-equivalence $X'$-$T$-bimodule (namely, if $X'$ is standardly derived equivalent to $X$ by Theorem \ref{thm:characterization-1}), then $\Gr_I X'$ is derived equivalent to $\Gr_I X$. \end{thm}